lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 Kubernetes groups containers into logical structures called pods, which have no intelligence.
 Deployments add the missing intelligence to create your application.

-Create a deployment file which matchs the following requirements:
+Create a deployment file named **deployment.yaml** which matchs the following requirements:

 - deploy your application with only one replica
 - set the environment variable GREETEE to AKS